 10 fun facts about lungs that might surprise you

-Which of these lungs facts have you heard about?
+Which of these interesting lung facts have you heard about?
 Which facts are new to you?

 1. Your brain controls your breathing

 Since the brain monitors your breathing when you’re awake and asleep, it’s called an “automatic” body function.

 Which part of your brain controls your breathing?
 The very bottom of your brainstem!

 The lower part of the brainstem has a section called the medulla oblongata.
 This is the breathing control center of your brain.

 2. Your lungs are much bigger than you think